Ayeohkayy/video-store-database/README.md

 # Video Store Database

 ## Overview
-This project demonstrates the design and implementation of a relational database for a video rental business using PostgreSQL.
-It includes schema design, data population, and business-focused SQL queries used to analyze store operations.
+This project designs and implements a relational database for a video rental business using PostgreSQL, including schema development, data population, and business-focused SQL analysis.

 ## Tech Stack
 - PostgreSQL